NicoStoll/SoftwareArchitecture/Lectures/Software Architecture/Architectural Domains.md

-Architectural Domains are problem spaces with a district scope.
+Architectural Domains are problem spaces with a distinct scope.
 Software architecture is only one architectural domain among others.

 ![[ArchitecturalDomains.png]]